Unboxed-Software/solana-course/content/anchor-frontend.md

 # Lesson Objectives

-*By the end of this lesson, you will be able to:*
+_By the end of this lesson, you will be able to:_

 - Explain `IDL`
-- Explain an Anchor `Provider`
+- Explain an Anchor `Provider` object
-- Explain an Anchor `Program`
+- Explain an Anchor `Program` object
 - Use the Anchor `MethodsBuilder` to build transactions
 - Set up a frontend to invoke instructions from a Solana program built using Anchor

 # TL;DR

-- An `IDL` is a file representing the structure of a program that Anchor generates when the program is built
+- An `IDL` is a file representing the structure of a Solana program that Anchor generates automatically when the program is built
-- An Anchor `Provider` is an object that combines a `connection` to a cluster and a specified `wallet` to sign transactions
+- An Anchor `Provider` object combines a `connection` to a cluster and a specified `wallet` to sign transactions
-- An Anchor `Program` is an object that provides a custom API to interact with a specific program by combining a program `IDL` and `Provider`.
+- An Anchor `Program` object provides a custom API to interact with a specific program by combining a program `IDL` and `Provider`.
 - The Anchor `MethodsBuilder` provides a simplified format for building transactions with instructions from a `Program`.
 - `@project-serum/anchor` is a TypeScript client that includes everything you’ll need to interact with Anchor programs

 # Overview

-Anchor simplifies the process of interacting with programs from the client by providing an `IDL` that reflects the structure of a program.
+Anchor simplifies the process of interacting with Solana programs from the client by providing an `IDL` that reflects the structure of a program.
 Using the `IDL` along with the Anchor `MethodsBuilder` provides a simplified format for building transactions.

 ```tsx
 // sends transaction